vul337/jTrans/README.md

 * [simpletransformers](https://github.com/ThilinaRajapakse/simpletransformers)

 ## Bibtex
-If this work is helpful for your research, please consider citing the following BibTeX entry.
+If this work or BinaryCorp dataset are helpful for your research, please consider citing the following BibTeX entry.

 ```
 @article{wang2022jtrans,